 The hobbies bit of my life seems to mostly be taken up with the joys and exhaustion of parenting and working recently.
 But I take pleasure in moments of self-care while cooking, reading, cycling around the city, walking in our park, watching weird internet videos on niche subjects, and taking as many long hot baths with an audio book as I can get away with justifying to myself.

 I was born in Leeds and grew up always with the dream of being a teacher.
 This came true when I qualified as a teacher and started out my career teaching in Leeds.
 After a while I then lived and worked in Bradford for 10 years as a Deputy Head and then a Headteacher.
 I returned to Leeds in 2017 to be Headteacher of Greenmount Primary School in Beeston Leeds 11.
-I love the magic of Greenmount, the energy, enthusiasm and diversity of the school and community.
+I loved the magic of Greenmount, the energy, enthusiasm and diversity of the school and community.
 I love meeting past pupils who tell me what they are doing now and knowing I have been a part of that.
 I was asked to come over to Bracken Edge in Summer term 2020 and lead in both schools.
-I have been very busy but love every minute.
-School is going through some changes and I am proud to be part of that using my experience of school improvement.
+During this time, I fell in love with Bracken Edge and applied for the position when it was advertised and was successfully appointed in March 2021.
+On June 1st, 2021, I left Greenmount and am now at Bracken Edge full time.
+Bracken Edge really is special with so much potential, and I am looking forward to leading it through its next chapter.

 As an ex-officio Governor (the role comes with the job) it is my responsibility to give the Governors lots of information about school and to encourage and invite them into school to see for themselves what we are up doing.
 I am very proud of all of our children and staff and really relish this opportunity to ensure we are providing the very best.